VO2max by Age (2026): 1,000+ Real Athletes vs. ACSM

 FAQ

 Is a VO2max of 50 good?
-For a man aged 30-39, 50 ml/min/kg falls in the "Excellent" range according to ACSM classification.
+For a man aged 30–39, 50 ml/min/kg falls in the "Excellent" range according to ACSM classification.
 For a woman of the same age, it would also be excellent.
-For competitive endurance athletes, it's a solid starting point with room to grow.
+For competitive endurance athletes, it's a solid starting point with room to grow — the median among A Faster You men in this age bracket is 57.

 What VO2max do professional athletes have?
 Male professional endurance athletes typically range from 70–85 ml/min/kg, females from 60–75 ml/min/kg.
 The highest ever recorded is 97.5 ml/min/kg (Oskar Svendsen, cyclist).

 Can I improve my VO2max at any age?
 Yes.
 VO2max is improvable at any age through targeted interval training.
-The rate of improvement varies, but even in people over 60, research shows significant gains from structured training.
+The rate of improvement varies, but even in people over 60, research shows significant gains from structured training — our own cohort of 60–69 year-old athletes has a median VO2max of 49 ml/min/kg, well above the ACSM norm of 31.

 Ready to become a Faster You?